 Applicants must first submit a representation to the Minister of Home Affairs, explaining why they should not be declared a prohibited or undesirable person.
 Once the Minister of Home Affairs declares an applicant not to be prohibited, the applicant may submit an application for Permanent Residency.

 Part of the application process is attending an interview with a member of the Department of Home Affairs (if you are applying within South Africa) or the Department of Foreign Affairs (if you’re applying outside South Africa).
 If your application is rejected, the reasons will be supplied in writing, as well as details of your right to appeal against the decision and the time-frame and procedures of an appeal.

-Direct Residency Permits
+Direct Residence Permits

 To be able to apply for the Residency-on-Other-Grounds Permit, the applicant must satisfy one of the following requirements:

-- Have exceptional skills;
+- Have exceptional skills and qualifications;

-- Intend to establish a business;
+- Intend to establish a business in South Africa;

-- Qualify as a retired person;
+- Qualify as retired persons;

 - Be financially independent;